-Inmarsat Global Xpress will be the first globally available high-speed broadband network.
-It will be delivered over three Inmarsat-5 satellites and will offer the unique combination of global coverage from a single operator, consistent higher performance of up to 50 Mbps, and the network reliability for which Inmarsat is renowned.
+Inmarsat Global Xpress (GX) will be the first globally available high-speed broadband network.
+It will be delivered over three Inmarsat-5 satellites and will offer the unique combination of global coverage from a single operator and the network reliability for which Inmarsat is renowned.
 Based on Ka-band technology, GX will consistently deliver higher performance through more compact terminals at a lower cost than existing VSAT services, making it accessible to many more users.